Zagrios/bs-manager/docs/wiki/Guides/Login/Get-your-oculus-token/Get-your-Oculus-token.md

 > [!WARNING]
 >
 > Your token is a confidential piece of information.
-Possession of this token allows individuals to download applications, send messages, and perform other actions under your identity.
+Possession of this token allows individuals to download applications, send messages, among other actions, under your identity.
 >
-> You might wonder why it is necessary to provide this token to [BSManager](https://www.bsmanager.io).
-The reason is that [BSManager](https://www.bsmanager.io) requires the token to continue the download with Oculus.
+>However, you might wonder why it is necessary to provide this token to BSManager.
+The reason is that BSManager requires the token to continue the download with Oculus.
 Once you've input the token, it is used exclusively to communicate with Oculus servers to verify that you are the rightful owner of the game.

 ## Table of Contents

 - [Step 1 - Install and log into the Oculus Rift app](#step-1---install-and-log-into-the-oculus-rift-app)
 - [Step 2 - Open developer tools](#step-2---open-developer-tools)
 - [Step 3 - Copy your Token](#step-3---copy-your-token)

+# Solution 1 - Using the Oculus app

 ## Step 1 - Install and log into the Oculus Rift app